18 Nouns that Describe People’s Character

 Bigwig

 This noun originates from the eighteenth century when rich and important people used to wear wigs.
-It refers to powerful people in high places.
+It refers to influential people in high places.

 - We are closing the restaurant for business tonight because we are having some local bigwigs coming for dinner.